 Since the recession, wholesaling has been among the top when discussing the best real estate investment.
 With this short-term investment, you never actually own an income property.
 What happens is that an investor purchases the contract for a property for a good deal.
 Then, the investor sells the contract to an interested buyer.
 Essentially, the wholesaler acts as the middleman between the seller and the buyer.

-What makes real estate wholesaling so great is that it is quick, profitable, and not too risky.
+What makes wholesale real estate so great is that it is quick, profitable, and not too risky.
 Since the wholesaler does not own the property, there is much less risk involved, compared to other real estate investment strategies.
 As an example of the low risks, a wholesaler does not have to pay mortgage, expenses, or any costs associated with the property.
 While this real estate strategy is lucrative and alluring to most investors, it’s best for new investors to gain experience first before entering wholesaling.

 Commercial Real Estate